AlgoMaster Logo

 Code

-The linear scan works but completely ignores the sorted structure of the array.
-Since the input is sorted, we can use binary search to find the answer in O(log n) instead of O(n).
+The linear scan ignores the sorted structure of the array.
+Binary search uses that structure to find the answer in O(log n) instead of O(n).

 Approach 2: Binary Search